 FIELD-MOUNTED SYSTEM COMPONENTS

-Smoke Detectors and Accessories
+Smoke Detectors and Accessories:

 Analog Addressable Smoke General

-Each analog addressable smoke detector’s sensitivity shall be capable of being programmed individually as: most sensitive, more sensitive, normal, less sensitive or least sensitive.
+Each analog addressable smoke detector’s sensitivity shall be capable of being programmed individually as: most sensitive, more sensitive, normal, less sensitive, or least sensitive.

-An alternate alarm sensitivity level shall be provided for each detector, which can be set to any of the five (5) sensitivity settings manually or automatically using a time of day event.
+An alternate alarm sensitivity level shall be provided for each detector, which can be set to any of the 5 sensitivity settings manually or automatically using a time of day event.

 The detector’s sensing element reference point shall automatically adjust, compensating for background environmental conditions such as dust, temperature, and pressure.
 Periodically, the sensing element real-time analog value shall be compared against its reference value.
 The detector shall provide a maintenance alert signal that 80 percent to 99 percent compensation has been used.
 The detector shall provide a dirty fault signal that 100 percent compensation has been used.